eshelyaron/debug_adapter/README.md

 Most of the DAP specification is implemented and operational.
 For specific features status, see below.

-Currently only tested with GNU/Emacs and `dap-mode` until we have a VS Code extension.
+Currently only tested with GNU Emacs and `dap-mode` until we have a VS Code extension.

 ### DAP Events implementation coverage